dfinity/examples/motoko/invoice-canister/docs/DesignDoc.md

 ㅤAlso note that the implementation of `Invoice.mo` in the `motoko-seller-client` and its `SupportedToken.mo` module only uses two tag entries for this generic variant: `#ICP` and `#ICRC1`.
 This, the use of the `MockTokenLedgerCanister.mo` mock ledgers, the added `deposit_free_money()` API method and the adding of the hard coded seller canister id as an allowed creator is the only functional difference between these two copies of `Invoice.mo`.
 There's also a significant semantic difference that may be preferable which is that the `motoko-seller-client` copy of `Invoice.mo` contains almost no in-body comments.
 For these reasons it may be easier to use that project's version as a starting point for further development.

 ㅤAs the mainnet ICP Ledger now supports the ICRC1 standard, it may also be easier to remove the ICP generic type (`T1`) and only use a single generic type unless other token standards are needed which can be added accordingly as ICRC1 types was added in addition to the ICP types.
+As mentioned before, if deploying an Invoice Canister supporting the mainnet ICP Ledger, it is recomended to use the `T2` generic parameter to add the token representing the mainnet ICP Ledger using the ICRC1 types as the mainnet ICP Ledger supports the ICRC1 standard.

 ##### An Important Functionality Implication